railway7/Driver_sign/README.md

 You need to install google chrome locally on Linux.

-Then you need to put the corresponding google chrome version of chrome under the same folder of the script.
+Then you need to put the corresponding google chrome version of chromedriver under the same folder of the script.

 It is recommended to use a single account and a single email.
 Using multiple accounts can easily trigger exceptions.